asimtarapathak/ATP/README.md

 The main file is jarvis.py and other files are not necessary if your device already have python modules so you can only download jarvis.py only then run on command promt.

-Note: You Must edit your application path inorder to open them with command.
+Note: You Must edit your application path inorder to perform all action with voice.